 The Reports are currently being distributed to towers.
 Thanks to John Palk for collating and printing the report once again.
-All members receieve a free copy and they can also be obtained from John Palk for £3.50.
+All members receive a free copy and they can also be obtained from John Palk for £3.50.

 For the convenience of members, much of the contents has been published on this website, in screen-friendly format.